alifiya13/US-bankruptcy-Analysis-and-Prediction/README.md

     5. Depreciation Over the Year.
     6. Relation Between Total Income and Market Value for Top 10 Companies.

+### Analysis result :
+It is an unbalanced data with 96% of data having an 'active' status, hence the prediction accuracy might be highly biased.

 3. Models Used: KNN, Xgboost, Random Forest.

 ## Results and Conclusions